 Of course, I have way more vegan cookbooks in my possession than these five, but I find myself using these five most often.
 Now that I’ve shared my experience with each of these cookbooks, I’d like to ask you:

 What’s your favorite vegan cookbook that you use over and over?
 What are your favorite recipes from that cookbook?

 Please let us all know below in the comments!

 Disclaimer: None of the above mentioned cookbook authors or their publishers have paid me to write this post, although I did receive Julie Hasson’s Vegan Casseroles and Kittee Berns’ Teff Love for free back in the day in exchange for a review.
 All opinions are my own, and thus 100% genuine.

-(This post contains affiliate links to Amazon.com.
-If you make a purchase through affiliate links on my blog, I receive a very small commission that helps me run this blog, at no extra cost to you.
-Thank you for your support!)
+Note: As an Amazon Associate I earn from qualifying purchases.
+If you make a purchase through my blog, I may receive a small commission, at no extra cost to you.
+Thank you!